colbyford/OpenMM-Docker/README.md

 docker run -it --gpus all -v .:/mnt --name openmm cford38/openmm:cuda12.5.0
 ```

-Once in the container, you can run the "protein in water" demo: `python run_demo.py`
+Once in the container, you can run the simple "protein in water" demo: `python run_demo.py`

 ### Singularity